 In general, the more the points in your data, the better the accuracy of the least square fit.

 The method is susceptible to outliers.
 A single point that clearly doesn't fit the overall tendency will affect and distort the result.
 If it's possible, consider removing such points from your dataset, or try to use the weighted least squares method so the significance of these points is decreased.

-- Sometimes you can easily spot that your data points follow some non-linear relation (quadratic, cubic, exponential , logarithmic, etc.).
+- Sometimes you can easily spot that your data points follow some non-linear relation (quadratic, cubic, polynomial, exponential , logarithmic, etc.).
 Well, you can fit a straight line to whatever you want, but in these cases it's worth considering a parabola, or other corresponding functions, as the fitting curve.

 Try other Omni calculators connected to regression: